patriciadraut/liferay-docs/en/deployment/articles-dxp/08-lcs/02-getting-started.markdown

     ![Figure 6: Select whether this is an elastic environment, then click *Next*.](../../images-dxp/lcs-onboarding-05.png)

-6. Enable the LCS services you want to use with servers that connect to this environment.
-The following services are available:
+6. Enable the LCS service you want to use with servers that connect to this environment.
+The following service is available:

     **Liferay Instance Activation:** Enabling this lets LCS activate any
     @product@ instances that connect to the environment.
 If you disable this